Analysis | What Penn Station’s $6 Billion Makeover Means for NYC

 5. How would this get built?

 Hochul has said the project would take four to five years and cost $6 billion to $7 billion.
-But documents released by the state’s economic development agency put the cost of Hochul’s overall plan at about $22 billion.
+But documents released by the state’s economic development agency put the cost of Hochul’s overall plan at about $22 billion including transit improvements and a station expansion plan.
 Under a funding deal announced in July by Hochul and current Mayor Eric Adams, the state would sell development rights to private real estate companies and would also collect payments-in-lieu-of-taxes, known as PILOTs, on anything new built in the neighborhood.
 The city would collect a share of the PILOT payments equal to current taxes on each development site with a 3% increase each year.
 The remainder of the station renovation costs would be funded by the federal government, New Jersey, New York state, Amtrak and other public sources.

 6. Where do things stand?